-Students will have grades and comments for these three subjects: Literacy, Math, and Inquiry/Science and Social Studies.
+• Students will have grades and comments for these three subjects: Literacy, Math, and Inquiry/Science and Social Studies.
 Students will receive both effort and skill grades for Music, Arabic, Spanish and Physical Education.
 Students will ONLY receive an effort grade for Art this school year.
 Students will receive a grade of 0-4 or exempt in each of these subjects.
 Students will also receive comments regarding Social Emotional Learning.

-9 Q1 Additional Comments
+, 9 Q1 Additional Comments

 NECP 1 Name 2 Absences 1

-Northeast College Prep Grade 0
+Northeast College Prep Grade Tardies 0

-college rrep Teacher Classroom College
+Teacher Classroom College

-2020-2021 /Insufficient work completion 1- Limited Mastery 2- Partial Mastery pplication - sym bol indicates that the course is exempt
+2020-2021 Insufficient work completion 1- Limited Mastery 2- Partial Mastery plication - symbol indicates that the course is exempt

-4 Q1 Grades
+Course Skill Eff 4 Q1 Grades

-ffort Comments 7 8
+5 6 7 7 8

 - 1. This box shows a student's name, grade, teacher and classroom college or mascot.
 For grades 5-8, the teacher is the student's advisory teacher. - 2.
 This box shows the number of absences and tardies for the student in the quarter. - 3.
 This key explains what each number 0-4 represents, and what the symbol "--" indicates. - 4.
 This title shows the quarter being reported. - 5.
 This column shows a list of all courses in which the student is enrolled. - 6.
-This column shows the student's skill grade for a subject/course.

-- 7. This column shows the student's effort grade for a subject/course. - 8.
-This column shows comments for each subject/course. - 9.
-This box will be empty in the 2021-2022 school year.
+This column shows the student's skill grade for a subject/course. - 7.
+This column shows the student's effort grade for a subject/course. - 8.
+This column shows comments for each subject/course.

+9. This box may contain additional comments for some students.
 NOTE: If your student has an IEP for special education services and has not had an IEP meeting during a quarter, their Progress Report will be mailed separately.